bronifty/marcs-observable-monorepo/README.md

 This package is a typescript replica of [@1marc's](https://x.com/1Marc) observablish-values package used on the frontend masters website for the media player.

-Monorepo for marcs-observable; under construction; should push to jsr.io upstream and then downstream to npm with the same namespace (@bronifty/marcs-observable)
+Monorepo for marcs-observable.
+Enhanced with nx.

 The updated api from the default export is similar to React.useState which returns a getter, setter and subscriber tuple.
 We still need to hook into React lifecycle hooks to get a component tree branch update...